bdwilson/hubitat/Fireplace/README.md

 Hubitat and Alexa to control my fireplace.
 My fireplace (Heat-N-Glo) has 2 wall switches, one to control the fan, one to control the fireplace.
 Both of these are dry switches and do not have MAINS voltage.
-This device sіts inbetween the wall switch (in series) that turns on the fireplace.
+This device sіts inbetween the wall switch (in series) that turns on the fireplace (I leave the fan switch on all the time as it only runs if the temp is > a certain amount).
 Being in series means that the wall switch now is a master OFF connection (if off, this relay device won't work).
 Also, the linked Arduino code linked below has a 2 hour shutoff (i.e. it will turn off your fireplace after 2 hours) - this is a saftey precaution.